cswksu/advLaneFindingUdacity/README.md

 This project calibrates a front-facing vehicle camera and identifies lane lines from 1280x720 video shot on said camera.

+Limitations:
+* No city lanes
+* Limited elevation changes
+* No merge/diverge/split
+* No lane changes
+* No construction zones

 The goals / steps of this project are the following:
 *	Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 *	Apply a distortion correction to raw images.